 10 frugal homemaking secrets to live on a budget

-Homemaking on a budget is all about making the best of your homemaking systems with the money you have got.
+Homemaking on a budget is all about making the best of your homemaking skills and systems with the money you have got.
 Many people love the pleasures of homemaking such as being a stay at home mom, homeschooling, baking and plain and simple old fashioned frugal living.

 Balancing your budget and making the money you have stretch for the whole month, and some, can be a tricky thing to get control of.